MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 1. Ping your \<debughostname\> and note the IPv6 address that is reported on the Reply from output lines.Use this IPv6 address in place of x:y:z:p:d:q:r:n below

-TBD - Should we show the usage of KDNET to generate a proper key?

 2. Use BCDEdit to delete any existing ip address values in dbgsettings.

 ```